mattermost/docs/source/administration/config-settings.rst

 1. Set **System Console > General > Logging > File Log Level** to *DEBUG* (make sure to set this back to *INFO* after troubleshooting to save disk space).
 2. Repeat the above steps.
 3. Go to **System Console > Logs** and copy the log output into a file.
 4. For Enterprise Edition customers, `submit a support request with the file attached <https://mattermost.zendesk.com/hc/en-us/requests/new>`__.
-For Team Edition users, please start a thread in the `Troubleshooting forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`__ for peer-to-peer support.
+For Team Edition users, please start a thread in the `troubleshooting forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`__ for peer-to-peer support.

 .. _high-availability: